-For graduation, students must obtain a grade of "C" or better in all required courses including General Education Requirements, Mathematics & Sciences courses, Engineering Fundamentals courses and Professional Core courses.
+For graduation, students must obtain a grade of "C" or better in all required courses including general education requirements, basic mathematics and sciences, engineering fundamentals and professional core courses.
 Students must obtain a 2.0 GPA in all Environmental Engineering courses attempted.